- Massage and proper food are some of the best home remedies you can give a dog for gas.

 - Massage the gas away

 As pet parents, we all love to give our pups an occasional dog treat.
 Many human foods aren’t good for a dog’s digestive system and could be harmful, especially gassy or greasy foods.
 One of the most common reasons that a dog gets excessive gas is the quality of its food.
 When dogs can’t digest their food effectively, it causes excess gas.
-An alternative to human food is to offer high-quality treats—the best dog treats.
-Fruits and vegetables that are dog-friendly are another option and may include:
+An alternative to human food is to offer high-quality treats.
+My dogs love love slices of fruits and vegetables as treats or food toppers.
+Some dog-friendly options may include: